The snare drum is the foundational instrument for all percussion instruments. We learn technique and develop our hands while learning snare drum.

 I created this guide to help music educators — percussionists and non-percussionists — teach young students the proper snare drum technique.
 It is broken down into multiple sections, including setting up the snare drum, creating the grip and teaching the basic stroke.
 This video explains each technique — the timestamp for each technique is listed below.

-Once students have drumsticks and a drum, they are ready to play, and I have witnessed students just walk up to a snare drum and start playing.
+I have witnessed students just walk up to a snare drum and start playing.
 However, it is important to adjust the drum to the proper height so that the bead of the stick hits the drumhead at the optimal point.
 If the drum is not at the proper height, students will have tension in the shoulder.

 Have students step back from the drum.
 Let their arms hang down the side of their body (they should not be holding drumsticks).
 Tell them to slowly lift their forearms at the elbow to a point that is comfortable.
 The angle of their arms will be approximately 110 degrees.
 The elbow should stay even with the body with space between their body and the elbow.
 Their body and arms should be relaxed and without tension.